 In addition to two hours of weekly supervision, the resident will select up to three focus areas and receive training in private practice marketing and management, Emotionally Focused Couples Therapy, Dialectical Behavior Therapy, CBT for Anxiety Disorders (Panic, GAD, Social Anxiety), Trauma/PTSD, or Grief Therapy. and some exposure and training in the specialization area of each staff psychologist.

 Stipend and Benefits

 5 holidays leave days

 No medical/dental benefits

-Application Instructions: Interested applicants should e-mail application materials to our program coordinator at email@example.com between March 1, 2018 and April 15th, 2018.
+Application Instructions: Interested applicants should e-mail application materials to our program coordinator at firstname.lastname@example.org between by January 1st, 2018.
 Please include the following: CV, Official Transcripts, and a letter of interest/intent focused on your career goals.
 Also include a clinical work sample and the names, title and contact information of 3 references who will be writing recommendation letters on your behalf (NOTE: these 3 letters of recommendation must be emailed or mailed by their authors).

 We require hard copies of the applicant's official graduate transcript and a letter from the graduate school program director attesting to the applicant's status as a doctoral candidate (NOTE: this includes the expected dissertation defense date and verification of applicant's anticipated graduation prior to the anticipated August start date of the postdoctoral fellowship).
 All application materials must be received by the deadline and before an applicant will be considered for invitation to our interview day.
 Applicants selected for interviews will be contacted via e-mail in April.
 Any questions should be directed to: Julie Quimby, Ph.D. at email@example.com or (207) 607-4022.
 Please refer to our website for more information about our group at www.psychologyspecialistsme.com